 Coordination of Care: The Contractor shall require the PCP to respond to RBHA/provider information requests pertaining to members enrolled with the Contractor within 10 business days of receiving the request.
 The response should include, but is not limited to, current diagnoses, medications, laboratory results, most recent PCP visit, and information about recent hospital and emergency room visits.
-The Contractor shall require the PCP to document or initial signifying review of member behavioral health information received from a RBHA behavioral health provider who is also treating the member.
+The Contractor shall require the PCP to document or initial to signify review of member behavioral health information received from a RBHA behavioral health provider who is also treating the member.
 The Contractor shall ensure coordination of referrals and follow-up collaboration, as necessary, for members identified by the behavioral health provider as needing physical health services.
 See AMPM Policy 541.
 The Contractor should consider the behavioral health needs, in addition to the primary health care needs, of members during network development to improve member access to care, care coordination, including care coordination for Medication Assisted Treatment (MAT) and to reduce duplication of services.

-Court Ordered Evaluation and Court Ordered Treatment: Reimbursement for pre-petition screening and Court Ordered Evaluation (COE) services are the responsibility of the County pursuant to A.R.S. §36-545 unless the county has an agreement with AHCCCS under A.R.S. §36-545.07 to provide those services for the county.
+Court Ordered Evaluation and Court Ordered Treatment: The Contractor shall develop a collaborative process with the counties to ensure coordination of care and information sharing for timely access to pre-petition screening, Court Ordered Evaluation (COE), and Court Ordered Treatment (COT) provided.
+Title XIX/XXI funds shall not be used to reimburse COE services.
+Reimbursement for pre-petition screening and Court Ordered Evaluation (COE) services are the responsibility of the County pursuant to A.R.S. §36-545.
+The county's financial responsibility ends with the filing of a petition for COT.
+Counties maintain financial responsibility of any services provided under COE until the date and time the petition for COT is actually filed.
+Some counties have an agreement with AHCCCS under A.R.S. §36-545.07 to provide those services for the county.
 If such an agreement exists, the RBHA Contract includes those services within the scope of the RBHA's responsibilities.
 For additional information regarding behavioral health services refer to Title 9 Chapter 22 Articles 2 and 12.
 See also AMPM Policy 320-U.

 The Contractor shall develop policies that outline its role and responsibility related to the treatment of individuals who are unable or unwilling to consent to treatment.
 The policy must address the processes provided in A.R.S.
-Title 36, Chapter 5 Article 4:
+Title 36, Chapter 5, Article 4:

-- 1. Involuntary evaluation/petitioning,
+- Involuntary evaluation/petitioning,

 - 2. Court ordered process, including tracking the status of court orders,

 - 3. Execution of court order, and

 - 4. Judicial review processes.